US Cities by Salary After Rent, 2026

 FAQ

-Which U.S. city ranks first in 2026?
+Which U.S. city ranks first by salary after rent in this 2026 table?

-Is this the same as disposable income?
+Is salary after rent the same as disposable income?

 Sources